pereorga/pccd/README.md

 - Compliance: consider start using GA conditionally when the cookie dialog has been accepted, or better, consider removing Google Tag Manager or switching to a lighter Google Analytics alternative (see
   <https://news.ycombinator.com/item?id=32068539>)
-- Infra: Consider migrating from MariaDB/MySQL to Postgres
-- Infra: Consider switching from mod_php to PHP-FPM, and maybe from Apache to Nginx
-- Build: Consider switching from Yarn Classic to pnpm, modern Yarn, npm, Bun, or Deno

 ## License